Ford Mustang (first generation): 1969–1970

 The 1969 model year restyle "added more heft to the body" with body length extended by 3.8 in (the wheelbase remaining at 108 inches), width increased by almost half an inch, and the Mustang's "weight went up markedly too."
 1969 was the first model to use quad headlamps placed both inside and outside the grille opening.
 The corralled grille pony was replaced with the pony and tribars logo, set off-center to the driver's side.
 The car was longer than previous models and sported convex rather than concave side panels.
 The fastback body version was named SportsRoof in Ford's literature.

-The 1969 model year saw the introduction of the Mach 1, with a variety of powerplants options and many new styling and performance features.
-Distinctive reflective striping was placed along the body sides, with a pop-open gas cap, dual exhausts, matte-black hood with simulated air scoop and NASCAR-style cable and pin tiedowns.
-It used steel wheels with white lettered Goodyear Polyglas tires.
+The 1969 model year introduced the Mach 1, with a variety of powerplant options and many new styling and performance features.
+Distinctive reflective striping was placed along the body sides, with a pop-open gas cap, dual exhausts, matte-black hood with simulated air scoop, and NASCAR-style cable with pin tie-downs.
+It had steel wheels with white lettered Goodyear Polyglas tires.
 A functional "shaker" hood scoop – which visibly vibrated by being attached directly to the air cleaner through a hole in the hood – was available, as were tail-mounted wing and chin spoilers and rear window louvered blackout shade.
 The Mach 1 featured a deluxe interior with simulated wood trim, high-backed seats, extra sound deadening, remote sports mirrors, and other features.
-The Mach 1 proved popular with buyers as 72,458 cars were sold through 1969.
+The Mach 1 proved popular with buyers with 72,458 cars sold through 1969.

-The Boss 302 was created to meet Trans Am rules and featured distinctive hockey-stick stripes, while the understated Boss 429 was created to homologate the Boss 429 engine (based on the new Ford 385 series engine) for NASCAR use.
+The Boss 302 was created to satisfy Trans Am rules and featured distinctive hockey-stick stripes, while the understated Boss 429 was created to homologate the Boss 429 engine (based on the new Ford 385 series engine) for NASCAR use.
 The two Boss models received fame on the track and street.
-A total of 1,628 Boss 302's and 859 Boss 429's were sold through 1969 – making these vehicles somewhat rare.
+A total of 1,628 Boss 302s and 859 Boss 429s were sold through 1969 – making these vehicles somewhat rare.

 A new "luxury" model became available starting for 1969, available in only the hardtop body style.
 The 'Grande' featured a soft ride, 55 lb of extra sound deadening, as well as a deluxe interior with simulated wood trim.
 It was popular with buyers with 22,182 units sold through 1969.